 What timing requirements must homeowners observe to protect their property damage claim?

-Policyholders need to provide timely notice of a claim and a sworn proof of loss within a reasonable period.
+Policyholders need to provide timely notice of a claim within a reasonable period.
 When an insured is aware of relevant deadlines, he or she is in a better position to preserve his or her rights.
 Insurance companies have a legal duty to respond to claims within fourteen days of being notified of the claim.
 The homeowners carrier also has a duty to pay the claim within ninety days of the claim being reported.
 The only exception to the “90 day rule” is when there are factors outside the control of the insurance company that prevent the carrier from paying the claim.
-When this exception applies, the insured gets another fifteen days to respond after getting a handle on the issues preventing payment.

-Are there reasons that my homeowners policy might not cover the damage to my residence that is caused by a hurricane?
+Are there reasons that your homeowners policy might not cover the damage to your residence that is caused by a hurricane?

 There are three primary reasons that your insurance company might assert to justify denying your hurricane damage claim: (1) the damage was not reported in a timely manner to your insurance company; (2) the property damage subject to the claim pre-dated the hurricane; and (3) the damage is the result of flooding which must be covered by a separate type of policy.